 I decided to drop system administration from web development.
 Become familiar with the 3-tier architecture of a web application and taking a deeper dive in the Java world.

-2013 : Doing my first steps in Agile Development through the ICONIX methodology.
+2013 : My first steps in real-life software development processes through the ICONIX methodology.

 I also switched from CodeIgniter to Laravel framework (Rapid Application Development in action).
 Loved it!

 2015 : Introduced to PHPUnit.

 Within the next 2 years I wrote a couple of thousands lines of testing code for my applications.

 Jenkins brought a better understanding of a production environment and real-life deployment methods as well as a first contact with code metrics.

 2017 : My first contact with Microservices architecture, Scrum and Docker.